 North Star Geography is for Middle Schoolers and High Schoolers and counts towards a high school credit.
 You can cover the material in a full school year, you can simplify the schedule and coursework to be the equivalent of a half credit too (so one semester).
 Or, you could take a more relaxed approach and do he course over a two-year period.
 The schedule options are available in the components provided.

-Why should you choose North Star Geography?
+Why should you choose this book?

 Take a look inside.